 1 teaspoon salt

-Cut chicken breasts into bite-sized pieces and season with salt and pepper.
+Small dice the onion and carrot, and mince the cloves of garlic.
+Cut the chicken into small, bite-sized pieces and season them with salt and pepper.

-Heat 1 tbsp oil in a dutch oven or large pot over medium heat.
-Sauté the chicken for 2-3 minutes, then remove from the pot and set aside.
+Heat a tablespoon of oil in a dutch oven or large pot over medium heat.
+Sauté the chicken for 2-3 minutes, then remove from the pan and set aside for now.

-Add another tbsp of oil and sauté chopped onion and carrot for 3-4 minutes.
-Stir in the minced garlic and cook for 1 minute.
+Add another tablespoon of oil to the pot.
+Sauté the diced onion and carrot for 3-4 minutes, then add in the garlic and cook for 1 minute.

 - Serving Size: